farooqyousuf/cofense_exercise/README.md

 18    * I approve the test
 19    * I should be successfully verified as "Scenario 2"
 ```
-To run a feature enter **cucumber** in the CLI and append the feature file you would like to run afterwards.
+To test a feature enter **cucumber** in the CLI and append the feature file you would like to run afterwards.
 See the following example.
 ```
 cucumber features/feature_directory/test_file.feature
 ```

-To run a scenario, add a colon and the line number of that scenario.
+To test a specific scenario within a feature, add a colon and the line number of that scenario.
 The example below runs Scenario 2.
 ```
 cucumber features/feature_directory/test_file.feature:16
 ```

-Tags will run all files and scenarios where the tag is listed.
-To run all files and/or scenarios with the @test tag, add `--tags` plus the `@test` tag afterward.
+The tags tests all files and scenarios where the tag is listed.
+To test all files and/or scenarios with the @test tag, add `--tags` plus the `@test` tag afterward.
 ```
 cucumber --tags @test
 ```